 Credit goes to Chris Carlton for the mushroom meat idea and to Renee Loux Underkoffler (Living Cuisine) for her Barbecue Sauce recipe.

 1 teaspoon celery seed

 Cut the mushrooms in half crosswise.
 Grate lengthwise either with a hand grater (large holes) or in your FP using the grating plate.
-It will come out looking like grated mozzarella
+It will come out looking like grated mozzarella cheese.

 Spread grated mushroom on dehydrator trays and dry for several hours, til it’s paper weight and a little crunchy.
 (I did it overnight)